 If you choose to have a Non-Facilitated discussion you still need to report the suspicion via the Academic Integrity Office Automated System.

-- If grades are due before the meeting is complete and before a decision has been made a DEF (deferred) grade should be submitted for the student.
-It is inappropriate to submit an INC. Once you report the suspicion through the Automated System, a notification letter is sent on your behalf to the student (you and all relevant parties are copied).
+3) If grades are due before the meeting is complete and before a decision has been made a DEF (deferred) grade should be submitted for the student.
+Once you report the suspicion through the Automated System, you will be prompted with a notification letter email to verify and modify if necessary and send.

 The Decision Letter is to be generated from the Automated Reporting System.

-If there is no finding of misconduct but education is needed you may assign an Academic Integrity Tutorial as a course requirement.
+If there is no finding of misconduct but education is needed you may assign an Academic Integrity Tutorial and up to three (3) workshops.
 If you choose to assign the Fundamentals of Academic Integrity Quiz (FAI) click 'yes' in the decision form.